 The world we live in is understandable.
 As the breadth of our knowledge expands, so to does the depth of our understanding.
 Recent discoveries made in and around the Hikurangi Margin cold-seep sites serve to illustrate this point.

-Read more about cold seeps on the ChEss (Chemosynthetic Ecosystem Science) website – a field project of the Census of Marine Life programme.
+Read more about cold seeps and the ChEss (Chemosynthetic Ecosystem Science) field project of the Census of Marine Life programme.